Blendify/blender-manual/blender_docs/manual/rigging/armatures/structure.rst

 (especially with the standard *forward kinematics* versus "automatic" *inverse kinematics* posing techniques).
-You create/edit them in *Edit Mode*, but except in case of connected bones, their relationships have no effect on bone transformations in this mode (i.e. transforming a parent bone won't affect its children).
+You create/edit them in *Edit Mode*, but except in case of connected bones, their relationships have no effect on bone transformations in this mode (i.e. transforming a parent bone will not affect its children).

 Editing Bones Relationships